 At Balernum we spend a lot of time thinking about our brand and asking questions like these:

-- What positive impact do you want to make in the world?
+- What positive impact do we want to make in the world?

-- How will you make your customers’ lives richer with meaning and purpose?
+- How will we make your clients’ lives richer with meaning and purpose?

-What about you?
 Do you want new customers eager to pay 320% more for your products and services?
-Give them an attitude, cause, or belief to rally around, and they will reward you with their money and loyalty.
+Have you given them an attitude, cause, or belief to rally around?